Lesie-23/Lesie-23-AirPure-Market-Research-Dashboard/README.md

 Behaviour Shift in Consumer purchase  - During Post- diwali and winter season when the pollution is at its worst level.

-Awareness among people - in Urban Areas
+Awareness among people - in Urban Areas at Moderate Level (40-50%) , low in rural areas (<20%).

 Policies -  NCAP  - Drop in PM10 pollutant in 131 cities,
                     EV Promotion (FAME - II) in cites like Delhi, Pune, Benguluru has AQI improved.